CSCfi/csc-user-guide/docs/apps/nektar++.md

     module load nektar++

-There is an example of **batch job file** available on Puhti server:
+There is an example of **batch job file** available on Puhti-rhel7 server:

     /appl/soft/eng/nektar++/parjob_nektar